taliajmallo/rpgs/homebrew/Exalted/corpse_bride_raiment.md

 Design note: this is the same defense penalty applied by Black Claw Form, without the accompanying buff to evasion and disengage/withdraw.

+### Heart-Reflecting Symmetry
+- Design Objective: Open up some synergy between Grace and Mongrel+Meat
+- Cost: -
+- Mins: Essence 2
+- Type: Permanent
+- Prerequisites: Somber Maiden's Boon

+While Somber Maiden's Boon is active, the wearer and chosen ally may treat others' positive ties towards the wearer as ties of hate or fear towards the chosen ally, and others' negative ties towards the chosen ally as ties of love or lust towards the wearer.

+### Broken-Hearted Plea
+- Design objective: Give Grace something that resembles the homebrew's Hearts and Blades Tied
+- Cost: 5m, 1wp
+- Mins: Essence 2
+- Type: Reflexive
+- Keywords: Clash
+- Duration: Instant

+What cruelty could possess another to harm one so fair?
+The wearer may reflexively clash an attack with a special (Appearance+Presence) persuade action to not harm her, using the attacker's roll instead of their base resolve.
+If successful, the attacker falters at the last second, pulling their blow or deliberately missing.
+The wearer does not roll damage, and the attacker does not suffer the defense penalty of a failed clash.